z4roc/z4roc/README.md

 ## Hi there, I'm Arthur aka Zaroc 👋

-I do stupd or sometimes helpful apps next to studying or working :)
+I do stupid or sometimes helpful apps next to studying or working :)

 My prefered Technologies: